LA Program Overview

 What will I do if I become a Learning Assistant?

-- LAs lead and facilitate discussions with small groups of students in lectures, recitations, labs, or study group sessions and are assigned to 160 minutes of contact time with students during the semester.
+- LAs lead and facilitate discussions with small groups of students in lectures, recitations, labs, or study group sessions and are assigned to 160 minutes of contact time with students each week during the semester.

 - In some courses, LAs work as a team with a course instructor or graduate student and need to use effective questioning skills to engage all students in meaningful group work.